zowe/docs-site/docs/user-guide/generate-certificates.md

 #>
 ```

-Because `--update-config` was specified the `zowe.certificates` section's values are updated to reference the newly generated certificate.
+Values of the `zowe.certificates` section are updated with customization of `--update-config` to reference the newly generated certificate.
 These updates are logged by the `zwe init certificate` command output.

-Open the `zowe.yaml` file to check the references to the newly generated certificate values, as shown below:
+Open the `zowe.yaml` file to check the references to the newly generated certificate values, as shown in the following code snippet:

 ```
   certificate: